 You can find all types of food within this covered market.
 Vendors sell everything from fruit juices to meats like Spain’s world-famous jamón iberico, produce, and desserts.
 There’s a never-ending line of food stalls.

-The area surrounding the market is also full of shops.
+The area surrounding Boqueria Market is also full of shops.
 You can go shopping for books, clothing, art, and even artisanal oils.
 There’s also a dozen or so bars and restaurants within the market.

 Take your time sampling the local treats.
 When your stomach full, it’s time to walk it off.

 Start walking southeast on La Rambla.
-The public thoroughfare that you take cuts through the city.
+The public thoroughfare that you take cuts through Barcelona.
 It’s also a major attraction.
 As this thoroughfare takes tourists from one destination to the next, it’s full of local artists, street performers, buskers, and vendors.

 You’re sure to be entertained as you make your way to the Columbus Monument.